meherabb/iterlog-risk/README.md

-├── configs/                 # One YAML per experimental arm, keyed to the paper's own E1-E6 codes ├── scripts/                 # Thin, one-command entry points — one per table/figure ├── notebooks/               # Exploratory / illustrative notebooks (mirrors of the scripts) ├── tests/                   # Unit + property-based tests for every theorem implementation ├── results/                 # Where generated checkpoints and CSV logs land (gitignored) ├── data/                    # Dataset download instructions (no data is vendored) ├── docs/
+├── configs/                 # One YAML per experimental arm, keyed to the paper's own E1-E6 codes ├── scripts/                 # Thin, one-command entry points — one per table/figure ├── notebooks/               # Exploratory / illustrative notebooks (mirrors of the scripts) ├── tests/                   # Unit + property-based tests for every theorem implementation (72, all passing) ├── results/                 # Where generated checkpoints and CSV logs land (gitignored) ├── data/                    # Dataset download instructions (no data is vendored) ├── docs/